An Efficient Black-Box Support of Advanced Coverage Criteria for Klee: Conclusion and Future Work

 A larger support of various coverage criteria in test generation tools remains a challenging research topic.
 Coverage labels offer a unified framework for specifying coverage criteria in a generic way.
 However, labels are still not supported in popular test generation tools.
 Inspired by a previous theoretical proposal for an efficient test generation technique for labels by \citet{BKC14}, in this work we show how to integrate a dedicated support for labels into \Klee~\cite{CDE08}, a popular open-source test generation tool based on dynamic symbolic execution.
 We perform a lightweight black-box integration, which does not need to modify the underlying test generation strategy and can therefore directly benefit of various strategies and optimizations of the tool.
 We expect that this work will facilitate and guide a lightweight integration of this technique into other similar tools.
 Experiments with our version of the tool on several benchmarks confirm the benefits of the proposed approach.
 In particular, our approach efficiently achieves basic criteria while generating fewer and more targeted test cases than when \Klee is used directly.
 On more advanced criteria like multiple conditions, weak mutations, and condition limits, our approach is capable of efficiently achieving high coverage with a reasonable overhead.

 Future work includes a large industrial evaluation of the proposed approach on real-life code.
 Detecting infeasible objectives before running test generation is another promising perspective, since it can avoid the waste of time and effort of test generation tools trying to cover test objectives that cannot be covered.
 It can rely on tools like CBMC~\cite{CKL04} and the LUncov module of LTest~\citep{BNMD21}.
-Another future work direction is a further extension of the proposed approach to other criteria not expressible with labels~\cite{MDBKP17}.
-Finally, integration of the proposed approach into other tools based on dynamic symbolic execution can be an interesting extension for these tools.
+Another future work direction is a further extension of the proposed approach to other criteria not expressible with labels~\cite{MDBKP17,MKPL20}.
+Finally, integration of the proposed approach into other tools, based on dynamic symbolic execution \red{or other test generation techniques like fuzzing}, can be an interesting extension for these tools.